Filming on Texas Roads

 Interstate Highways & Farm-to-Market Roads

-For interstate highways, state highways and farm-to-market roads; filming requests are handled by the Texas Department of Transportation—call the Texas Film Commission for a referral to the appropriate district officer.
+For interstate highways, state highways, and farm-to-market roads, filming requests are handled by the Texas Department of Transportation (TXDoT).

 Most public officials who handle road closures have worked with filmmakers before, and are familiar with the process.
 They typically require at least two weeks notice.
 It’s possible to approve a request with a shorter lead time, but depending on the complexity of your request, the more notice you provide, the better your chances for approval.